-The FWA application includes the option to apply all of the regulations at 45 CFR 46 and all of OHRP's requirements regardless of the funding source for the research.
-Increasingly institutions are opting to not "check the box."
-Currently approximately 50% of institutions do not check this box and more are unchecking it every year.
+IRBs have the option to apply all of the regulations at 45 CFR 46 and all of OHRP's requirements regardless of the funding source for the research.
+Increasingly institutions are opting not to.

-Effective February 1, 2012, the CHOP IRB revised its FWA and no longer checks the box .
-The decision to not apply all of the federal regulations applies to non-federally funded, non-federally regulated research.
-This decision has permitted the IRB to exercise additional flexibility.
+The CHOP IRB has decided to not apply all of the federal regulations to non-federally funded, non-federally regulated research.
+This decision has permitted the IRB to exercise additional flexibility, while still ensuring adequate subject protections.
 The various IRB SOPs delineate the ways in which the CHOP IRB may deviate from the federal regulations.
 As an example for how the IRB has increased its flexibility, IRB SOP 401 includes an expanded list of categories of minimal risk research eligible for expedited review.

 CHOP's FWA became effective on February 1, 2012 and will expire January 6, 2026.
 The CHOP IRBs comply with the registration requirements for both OHRP and the FDA.
 The CHOP FWA (FWA00000459) is on file with the Office of Human Research Protections (OHRP).